T. J. Rubley

-Theron Joseph Rubley (born June 19, 1968), is a former American professional gridiron football player who was a quarterback in the National Football League (NFL), World League of American Football (WLAF), and the Canadian Football League (CFL) during the 1990s.
+Theron Joseph Rubley (born November 29, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL), World League of American Football (WLAF), and the Canadian Football League (CFL) during the 1990s.
 He played for the Los Angeles Rams, Green Bay Packers, and Denver Broncos of the NFL, the Rhein Fire of the WLAF, and the Winnipeg Blue Bombers and Hamilton Tiger-Cats of the CFL.

-Early years
+Early life

 Rubley was a first-team all-state selection for Davenport West High School in Davenport, Iowa, where he completed 253 of 490 passes (51.6 percent) for 4,009 yards and 32 touchdowns in three seasons from 1984 to 1986.

 College career

 Rubley played collegiately at the University of Tulsa in 47 games from 1987 to 1991.
+He was a member of the Gamma Upsilon Chapter of Pi Kappa Alpha.
 During his career, he threw for 9,324 yards and 73 touchdowns, while also being intercepted 54 times.
 Rubley added 1 rushing touchdown as well.
 In his time with Tulsa, the Golden Hurricane posted a 26-31 record, culminating with a 10-2 season in 1991 and victory in the Freedom Bowl over San Diego State.
 During his final college season, Rubley compiled a career-best 139.2 efficiency rating, good enough for sixteenth in the nation.